pwdd/pwdd.github.io/_posts/2016-11-07-java-io-streams.md

 // 'socket' is the socket used to talk to the client
 // 'in' gets the InputStream that comes from that socket,
 // filters it into a InputStreamReader (read the characters)
-// that is then filtered into a BufferedReader, that works just like a 'BufferedInputStream'
+// that is then filtered into a 'BufferedReader',
+// that works just like a 'BufferedInputStream'
-// but it holds characters instead of bytes BufferedReader in = new BufferedReader(new InputStreamReader(socket.getInputStream()));
+// but it holds characters instead of bytes BufferedReader in = new BufferedReader(
+                      new InputStreamReader(socket.getInputStream()));

-// 'PrintWriter' implements methods like 'print' and 'println'
+// 'PrintWriter' implements the methods 'print' and 'println'
-// that is used to print to the OutputStream (header and payload)
+// It is used to print the HTTP header and the payload to the OutputStream
-// BufferedWriter does not implement those methods PrintWriter out = new PrintWriter(new BufferedWriter(new OutputStreamWriter(socket.getOutputStream())));
+// BufferedWriter does not implement those methods PrintWriter out = new PrintWriter(
+                    new BufferedWriter(
+                      new OutputStreamWriter(socket.getOutputStream())));
 ```

 After having those `in` and `out` in place, it is just a matter of organizing how the data passed back and forth between client and server is used.